 However, there is still hope!
 Remember what the lawn looked like before in my test area?
 This is what it looks like as at 20 December 2022, with no boiling water treatment since 29 October 2021 (selective weed poison has been used for the past five years or so, this was continued):

-If you want to try for your lawn, you can either do using a hot water urn and steel watering can (slow) or hire a contractor to shower boiling water on using a professional machine.
+If you want to try boiling water for your lawn, you can either do using a hot water urn and steel watering can (slow) or hire a contractor to shower boiling water on using a professional machine.
 Such machines do exist specifically for killing weeds, like from GreenSteam.
 When I asked one contractor they gave a disclaimer saying they do not know what the long term effects will be for the lawn.
-Admittedly, neither do I but I don't have much to lose.
+I can say with 90% confidence that the lawn does recover quite well, but expect some disappointment with killing weeds like creeping oxalis.

 You can try black plastic but I don't recommend using it where the lawn is in shade or near trees or large bushes.